aximgeo/slap/readme.md

 slap --config prod.json --username <myProductionUsername> --password <myProductionPassword> --all
 ```

+## Integrating SLAP into another process

+You can also [import SLAP](docs/importing.md) into a module and call it.

 ## Replacing workspace paths
 To use separate credentials/data sources for different environments, you can supply an array of find/replace values under the `workspaces` key.
 If this key is found,
 the script will replace each `old` workspace path (i.e., path to a connection file) with the `new` value.